-Could this meal be the key to your weight loss plan?
+This meal might be the key to your weight-loss plan

 Instead of packing a salad for lunch, you may want to consider eating a larger midday meal.

 Researchers recruited 80 overweight and obese women between the ages of 18 and 45 and split the participants into two groups.
-One group of women ate their biggest meal of the day (50 percent of their daily calories) at lunch, and the other had their biggest meal at dinner.
+One group of women ate their biggest meal of the day (50% of their daily calories) at lunch, and the other had their biggest meal at dinner.

 The study took place over the course of 12 weeks.
 In addition to counting calories, the women followed diets that were high in carbs and low in saturated fat.
-Specifically, 17 percent of their calories came from protein, 23 percent from fat and 60 percent from carbs.
+Specifically, 17% of their calories came from protein, 23% from fat and 60% from carbs.

 The women were also asked to exercise for 60 minutes five days a week.

-Interestingly, the researchers found that the group of women who ate 50 percent of their calories at lunch lost more weight than those who consumed most of their calories at dinner.
+The researchers found that the group of women who ate 50% of their calories at lunch lost more weight than those who consumed most of their calories at dinner.
 In fact, the lunch group lost 13 pounds versus 9.5 pounds and reported a greater reduction in BMI.